kiflay/kiflay.github.io/_posts/2017-02-24-css-grid-layout.md

 ---
 layout: post
 title: CSS GRID LAYOUT
-description: Elements can be placed in grid like structure using CSS
+description: Elements can be placed in grid like structure using CSS, css grid style, web site developer
 ---